codeforpdx/dwellinglybackend/CONTRIBUTING.md

 ### Database migrations.

-Database migrations are not used for development.
-Please ignore do not use migrations during development.
+Database migrations are currently not used.
+We will start using them soon.

 Database migrations are managed through [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html).
 After making a change to a model, a database migration is necessary.